Frederick George Miles: Personal life

 In 1930, Miles intended to emigrate to South Africa to remove himself from a difficult situation caused by his falling in love with one of his pupils, Maxine Freeman-Thomas.
 Blossom, as Maxine was known, was daughter of the actors Gertrude Elliot and Sir Johnston Forbes-Robertson."In June 1930, The Hon Inigo Freeman-Thomas (Viscount Ratendone from February 1931), and his wife Maxine, came to Shoreham to learn to fly.
 Eventually Miles was to have an affair with Maxine; to remove himself from the difficult situation, in August 1931 he emigrated to South Africa.
 However, his time in South Africa was short; about to be prosecuted for dangerous flying (he had flown over the local flying club with the aircraft’s wheels running along the corrugated iron roof!), he hastily returned to England, arriving in Southampton on 24 September 1931 aboard the SS Windsor Castle."

 "Her husband, the Viscount, was the money behind the fledgling flying school owned by Fred and his partners.
 In emotional turmoil, Fred sold out his portion of the business, bought a trainer plane and shipped it to Cape Town, South Africa, to start a new life."

 Miles was cited as a co-defendant with Blossom an undefended divorce suit in 1931, which resulted in her husband being granted a decree nisi, leading to a divorce.
 Miles returned from South Africa after a year and then married Blossom who became known as Blossom Miles.
 She was a pilot, a designer, draughtswoman, aerodynamicist and stress engineer and a director of a manufacturing company.
 She oversaw the development of the Miles Technical School.
-The couple had two children, Jeremy (b.
-1933) and Mary Susannah (b.
-1939).
+The couple had two children, Jeremy (born 1933) and Mary Susannah (born 1939).

 Miles and Blossom owned Cudlow House, Cudlow Garden, Rustington, Littlehampton, West Sussex; this was the house where the Llewelyn Davies family spent holidays, and inspired J. M. Barrie to write the Peter Pan story.